How to Learn From Your Mistakes: 7 Steps to Growth

 How would I do it differently next time?

 Record your answers, and for bonus points, test your thinking with someone else.
-They’re likely to ask further questions, or point out inconsistencies.
+They’re likely to ask further questions or point out inconsistencies.
 If it’s not safe or fair to involve affected parties, talk to a trusted friend or colleague instead - choose someone who will tell you the truth, even if it doesn’t feel great.

 Reflection isn’t enough.
-It’s important, but it’s largely self-serving, because it’s helping you to become better.
+It’s important, but it’s largely self-serving because it’s helping you to become better.

-Mistakes are an opportunity to build trust and deepen connection with others, but they require you to walk the talk.
+Mistakes are an opportunity to build trust and deepen connections with others, but they require you to walk the talk.
 People don’t need to hear about what you’ve learned or how you’ve changed - they need to see it.

 Once you’ve owned your role in the situation, show you’re committed to change with remedial action that relates directly to your mistake.